-The conference will be held in New Orleans, LA at the Sheraton New Orleans Hotel, September 16-19, 2018.
+The conference will be held in New Orleans, Louisiana at the Sheraton New Orleans Hotel, September 16-19, 2018.

 When will the Call for Proposals open?

-The Call for Proposals closed on February 2nd, 2018 and submitted proposals are currently going through the review process is complete.
+The Call for Proposals application closed on February 2nd, 2018 and the review process is complete.
 Accepted proposals will be featured in this year's program.

 What types of sessions will you offer?

 Walk/Bike/Places offers a wide range of breakout sessions, posters, mobile workshops, and general sessions.
 2018's program is now available, check it out here!